tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 # Delivery phases of Ethereum 2.0

+## Phase 0

 Ethereum 2.0 is expected to be implemented as follows.
 Firstly with Phase 0.
 Phase 0, which we have briefly covered above, involves the introduction of the beacon chain and so essentially Phase 0 is the beginning of the new PoS chain.
+More specifically, PoS beacon chain without shards.

+## Phase 1

 The next phase, Phase 1 will implement shards as data chains.
 Phase 1 will provide the foundations to create decentralized data applications, however in order to full implement any of these types of applications the benefits of phase 2 will be required.
+Put simply, Phase 1 is implementing basic sharding without an EVM.

+## Phase 2

-Phase 2 will enable  state transitions or more specifically the ability to create and manage accounts and contracts as well as transfer funds between shards and so forth.
-It is hoped that state transition changes and transaction executions will improve significantly due to the implementation of EWASM.
+EVM state transition functionality will be introduced in Phase 2.
+Phase 2 will introduce functionality to create and manage accounts and contracts as well as transfer funds between shards and so forth.
+It is hoped that state transition changes and transaction executions will improve significantly due to the implementation of eWASM.
 There is a comprehensive [Ethereum 2.0 roadmap](https://github.com/ethereum/wiki/wiki/Sharding-roadmap#ethereum-20) which details each of the proposed phases.
 Please keep in mind that these specifications do change frequently and that the proof-of-concept algorithms and code repositories are under heavy construction.

 # Post Ethereum 2.0 innovation